Deadline: Friday, March 6, 2020

 Instruction and Assessment

-STEM, AP, SAT, college readiness, instruction techniques, teacher perspectives, student perspectives, remediation, and summer/bridge programs.
+STEM, AP, SAT, college readiness, instruction techniques, teacher perspectives, student perspectives, remediation, curriculum and instruction, and summer/bridge programs.

 Increasing student success through partnerships among high schools, community colleges, four-year institutions, and community-based organizations.

 Most presentation sessions are comprised of panels of education experts and practitioners focused on one topic of significance.
 These sessions foster discussion of best practices in education or highlight innovative programs to increase access and promote student success.